Synapse implementation success methodology: Perform operational readiness review

 Data security and privacy are non-negotiable.
 Azure Synapse implements a multi-layered security architecture for end-to-end protection of your data.
 Review security readiness by using the following points.

-- Authentication: Ensure Azure Active Directory (Azure AD) authentication is used whenever possible.
-If non-Azure AD authentication is used, ensure strong password mechanisms are in place and that passwords are rotated on a regular basis.
+- Authentication: Ensure Microsoft Entra authentication is used whenever possible.
+If non-Microsoft Entra authentication is used, ensure strong password mechanisms are in place and that passwords are rotated on a regular basis.
 For more information, see Password Guidance.
 Ensure monitoring is in place to detect suspicious actions related to user authentication.
 Consider using Azure Identity Protection to automate the detection and remediation of identity-based risks.

 - Access control: Ensure proper access controls are in place following the principle of least privilege.
 Use security features available with Azure services to strengthen the security of your solution.
 For example, Azure Synapse provides granular security features, including row-level security (RLS), column-level security, and dynamic data masking.
 For more information, see Azure Synapse Analytics security white paper: Access control.

 - Threat protection: Ensure proper threat detection mechanisms are place to prevent, detect, and respond to threats.
 Azure Synapse provides SQL Auditing, SQL Threat Detection, and Vulnerability Assessment to audit, protect, and monitor databases.
 For more information, see Azure Synapse Analytics security white paper: Threat detection.